2023 RIBA Local Initiative Funding guidance

 Step four: Plan for award

-Once you have submitted the application, the planning and scoping of the project details can continue.
+Once you have applied, the planning and scoping of the project details can continue.
 Developing a project plan that captures all the tasks and scope of the timeline can help you identify any gaps such as the need for additional funding sources to support the delivery.

 The timing of delivery is critical, ensuring that it complements rather than competes with any other relevant activity.
 Your local RIBA team has an extensive knowledge of events and activities being delivered both nationally and regionally and if required, may support you in developing a project plan that will ensure the project is delivered on time and to budget.